7 Best Left Handed Acoustic Guitars (Beginner & Intermediate)

 The Ibanez AW54LCE is an excellent all-mahogany electro-acoustic.
 It is essentially a cutaway version of the Ibanez AW54 above, with added electronics.

-As we’ve already touched on with the Ibanez AW54, using mahogany as a tonewood will tend to warm up the guitar’s tone by offering emphasized low-end and mid-range sounds.
-New players will be unlikely to be able to identify much of a difference, however, so I would suggest that you pick whichever guitar you prefer the look of.
+As I’ve already touched on with the Ibanez AW54 above, using mahogany as a tonewood will tend to warm up the guitar’s tone by offering emphasized low-end and mid-range sounds.

 It’s also worth pointing out that, technically, the AW54LCE is not constructed from mahogany.
 However, Okoume is an excellent mahogany alternative used by many manufacturers and offers the same tonal characteristics and warm looks.